-After Thompson leaked Sexton and Rathbun’s report, he reportedly did the thing that Sexton and Rathbun found the most unforgivable: He allegedly ordered one of his “acolyte” deputies to declassify their CI from a “K-10″ protected status, then to move him into the jail’s “general population,” meaning he was out among the masses, completely unprotected, thus his life would be immediately at risk—especially now that Lt.
-Thompson had liberally handed around the confidential investigative report that would unambiguously label the CI as a “snitch.”
+After Thompson leaked Sexton and Rathbun’s report, he reportedly did the thing that Sexton and Rathbun found the most unforgivable: He allegedly ordered one of his “acolyte” deputies to declassify their CI from a “K-10″ protected status, and then move him into the jail’s “general population,” meaning he was out among the masses, completely unprotected, thus his life would be immediately at risk.
+The risk was especially potent now that Lt.
+Thompson had liberally handed around the confidential investigative report that would unambiguously label the informant as a “snitch.”
 A rat.

-Indeed, an attempt on the CI’s life was reportedly made almost immediately after the move: An inmate tried to shank him in the showers.
+Indeed, an attempt on the CI’s life was reportedly made almost immediately after the move into general population, or gen pop.
+An inmate tried to shank him in the showers.
 The CI survived, according to Rathbun and Sexton, but only because he was larger and faster than his assailant.